Sail & Bike along the coast of the Ijsselmeer. Once a salty sea, now the largest sweetwater lake in all of Holland!

 - Parking fees

-Rental bikes are with 7 gears, hand- and pedal brakes, pannier bag.
+Unisex bikes with seven gears with Shimano transmission, with luggage rack and bag, hub dynamo, hand brakes (drum brakes) and freewheeling.
 Rental E-Bike (brand: Flyer) with 3 support levels, 7 gears, range 60-65 km (36-39 miles): (only on request, limited number available).
 Each participant is given his or her personal bicycle; when booking please state your height.

 Bikes for children on request.